 If your dream is to work in a crazy, creative, big-client landing, award-winning agency, you are certainly not alone.
 Many copywriters want to get into an ad agency as soon as they possibly can.
 But what’s it really like to work in an ad agency?
-Funny you ask.
-Read on…
+Is it really all Mad Men-y?

 Just to get our terms straight, an ad agency is an external company hired by another company to come up with and execute on advertising (and/or marketing) initiatives.
 An agency can be comprised of just a handful of people, or it can be a global player with thousands of employees (though generally not all in one location).

-Since start-ups, and then more established companies, started installing kegs, foosball tables and Playstations, they haven’t quite had the same cache, but advertising agencies are still very exciting places to make a living.
+Since start-ups, and then more established companies, started installing kegs, foosball tables, and gaming consoles, they haven’t quite had the same cache, but advertising agencies are still very exciting places to make a living.
 When you walk into an ad agency, you’ll often be able to tell that it’s an agency—or, at the very least, you’ll be able to tell that there’s some interesting work being done there.

 Beyond the looks, though, you’ll generally find yourself working with some very creative, dynamic and, yes, quirky people.
 Especially on the creative team, there’s a premium placed on being interesting and artistic (whatever that means to someone).

 Work in an agency tends to be very fast-paced and when you’re on deadline, there’s no such thing as “going home at five.”
 If a client comes back with a change and needs it done immediately, you’d better believe you’re going to do it immediately.
 In fact, you probably shouldn’t expect to leave at five on a regular basis.
 As a rule, if you work for an agency you work long hours.
 But, of course, that keg, foosball table and Playstation do help to make up for it.

-You can also expect to work long hours if you’re helping to prepare a pitch; the presentation that’s made to a potential client to try to win their contract.
+You can also expect to work long hours if you’re helping to prepare a pitch.
+The presentation that’s made to a potential client to try to win their contract.
 Pitch time can be especially stressful, too, as you might guess—nobody wants to lose out on business.

 One nice benefit of working at an ad agency as opposed to an internal agency is that you’re beholden to client requests, but they’re not actually in the same office as you.
 There’s an art to complaining about problem clients and agency pros have mastered it.

-Overall, ad agencies can be great places to work and, even if you don’t intend to spend your entire career working in one, I strongly encourage you get experience in an ad agency under your belt.
+Overall, ad agencies can be great places to work.
+And, even if you don’t intend to spend your entire career working in one, I strongly encourage you get experience in an ad agency under your belt.
 (Contracting can be a great way to get in.)
 People love to see agency work on someone’s resume, so it can only help you nab more and better jobs.

 Your turn!
 Have you worked in an ad agency?
 What was your experience like?
 Let us know in the comments below!